nunojfg/NGUtilitiesSwift/README.md

 # NGUtilitiesSwift
 NGUtilities for Swift is a set of Swift extensions that every Swift project should have.

-# Installation :
+# Installation
 Just drag and drop the file to your project.
+In the future I'll had cocoapods installation ;)